 The Difference Between Target Audience and Target Market

 A target market is the set of consumers that a company plans to sell to or reach with marketing activities.
-A target audience is the group or segment within that target market that is being served advertising.
-This makes target audience a more specific subset of target market.
+A target audience is the group or segment within that target market that is being served advertisements.
+This makes the target audience a more specific subset of a target market.

 To go back to the running shoe example, your target market is marathon runners, but say you are having a deal at your Boston location.
 The target audience for an ad promoting the sale would be prospective runners in the Boston Marathon, not all marathon runners.